Frequently Asked Questions

-AASSA member schools may join our service organization either as full or invitational members.
-All Full Member schools must be accredited by a recognized US or international accrediting agency, thus assuring their quality and standard.
-Invitational member schools must either be accredited or be formal candidates for accreditation.
-They must also be teaching an American-based program in English so as to meet accreditation standards.
-Currently, there are 73 member schools as shown on our website in South America with member schools also in Central America, Mexico and the Caribbean.
+AASSA member schools may join our service organization as Member Schools (no more invitational and full etc).
+All Member schools must be accredited by a recognized US or international accrediting agency, thus assuring their quality and standard.
+Currently, there are 61 member schools as shown on our website in South America with member schools also in Central America, and the Caribbean.

 How do I apply for the Recruiting Fair?